 Home Visits by a Registered Nurse – Newborns have well-visits with a pediatrician many times in their first months home.
 Did you know some new parents often don’t have any?!
 Postpartum Visits are just what they sound like – a Registered Nurse visits the family home to provide head to toe assessments, education and breast or bottle feeding support to brand new parents.
 Visits occur during the vulnerable first week home with baby.

 - Education and clinical assessment in the early days home with newborns equates to better breastfeeding outcomes, lowered hospital readmissions and better mental health outcomes.
 These are health benefits for the whole family recommended by many organizations including The American College of Obstetricians and Gynecologists in 2016 and reaffirmed in 2021.

 - Postpartum visits bridge the month-and-a-half gap in care for birthing parents to see a physician for their own health.

 - Visits are the only opportunity for non-birthing parents to receive a formal health assessment and education.

 - Postpartum mood and anxiety disorders (PMAD’s) are the most common complication of pregnancy for both parents but are also 100% treatable.
 Early intervention is a key solution.

 Overnight Newborn Care – happens when the employee arrives home with baby or during the week an employee returns to work, usually between the hours of 10pm and 6am.
-A certified Newborn Care Provider (NCP), also called a baby nurse or night nanny feeds, monitors and cares for babies through the night.
+A certified Newborn Care Provider (NCP), also called a postpartum doula or night nanny feeds, monitors and cares for babies through the night.